colindean/talks/code_review/Github Universe 2016/Code Review is an Architectural Necessity - Blog Series.md

 This definition allows for some broader techniques than those in which I myself care to participate, or suffer, but the similarity is bolded: the act is an *examination*, and that examination must be *systematic*.

-You may be familiar with the term "peer review", popularized by Karl Wiegers in his work "Peer Reviews in Software."
+You may be familiar with the term "peer review", popularized by Karl Wiegers in his work [Peer Reviews in Software](https://books.google.com/books/about/Peer_Reviews_in_Software.html?id=d7BQAAAAMAAJ).
 I dislike calling the process "peer reviews" as Wiegers and others do, because that puts too much focus on the *peer* whose work is under review.
 By calling it *code* review, we specify in our nomenclature that we are reviewing code, not a person.

 Moreover, everything is code these days.
 Architecture and design documents can be expressed in code.
 You set up your systems with configuration management software, right? **Infrastructure is code** with things like Chef and AWS.
 A typo could be an immediate tenfold cost increase.